Skip to main content

 “Outrage in Calcutta; Terrorist Raid, British Officer Murdered”

-read the headlines of The Times on Tuesday, 9th of December, 1930.
+Read the headlines of The Times on Tuesday, 9th of December, 1930.

 • 1930: A significant year

 1930 was a very significant year in the history of India’s Freedom Struggle against the British Raj.
 The Indian National Congress went ahead to declare the 26th of January as India’s Independence Day, celebrating it nationwide; the Civil Disobedience Movement was officially started by Mohandas Karamchand Gandhi, and Subhas Chandra Bose was arrested for participating in the same.
-On 18th April, Surya Sen, better known as MasterDa had done the unthinkable, raiding the British Armoury with his students and fellow teachers at Chittagong.
+On 18th April, Surya Sen, better known as MasterDa, had done the unthinkable, raiding the British Armoury with his students and fellow teachers at Chittagong.
 He was still on the loose, yet to be found.
-In this year of growing protests against the colonisers, emerged an incident that shook the British at their old capital.
-The Bengal Volunteers Corps was a group of volunteers organised in the 1928 Calcutta session of the Indian National Congress by none other than Subhas Chandra Bose, who was the GOC while Mayor Satya Gupta led the organisation.
+In this year of growing protests against the colonisers, an incident emerged that shook the British at their old capital.
+The Bengal Volunteers Corps was a group of volunteers organised in the 1928 Calcutta session of the Indian National Congress by none other than Subhas Chandra Bose, who was the GOC, while Mayor Satya Gupta led the organisation.

 • The Men:

-Benoy Krishna Bose, aged 22, Dinesh Gupta, aged 19, and Sudhir Gupta, aged 18, were the three young men who had stormed into the Writers Building, in Calcutta that winter afternoon of 1930 dressed in European coats and hats, unnoticed with loaded arms, and had made it to the international news.
+Benoy Krishna Bose, aged 22, Dinesh Gupta, aged 19, and Sudhir Gupta, aged 18, were the three young men who had stormed into the Writers Building in Calcutta that winter afternoon of 1930 dressed in European coats and hats, unnoticed with loaded arms, and had made it to the international news.
 The British media, as well as the Americans, were shocked at the incident.

-Sudhir Gupta born in 1912, in East Shimulia village, in Dhaka’s Bikrampur, was the youngest of the three.
+Sudhir Gupta, born in 1912 in East Shimulia village, in Dhaka’s Bikrampur, was the youngest of the three.
 Since his school days, he was influenced by the freedom movement by his teacher Nikunja Sen, who taught at the Banaripara School in Bikrampur.
-His paternal uncles, Dharani Nath Gupta and Nagendra Nath Gupta who were caught in the Alipore Bomb Case alongside Aurobindo Ghosh also inspired him.
+His paternal uncles, Dharani Nath Gupta and Nagendra Nath Gupta, who were caught in the Alipore Bomb Case alongside Aurobindo Ghosh, also inspired him.
 Initially, he was identified as Badal, most probably a pet name used by fellow freedom fighters, but later news reports corrected his identification to Sudhir Gupta, his official name.

 • The Incident:

-Three men, termed “Terrorists” in the official report were found in one of the rooms, of the Passport office department, by the police forces, but not before they put up a fight with the Police, with their backs to the wall, surrounded by the British forces in their Building of Power.
-This battle, short and brave, was often termed later, as the Battle of the Verandah.
+Three men, termed “Terrorists” in the official report, were found in one of the rooms of the Passport office department by the police forces, but not before they put up a fight with the Police, with their backs to the wall, surrounded by the British forces in their Building of Power.
+This battle, short and brave, was often termed later as the Battle of the Verandah.

 “Lieut.
 Col. N.S.
 Simpson, Indian Medical Service, Inspector General at Prisons in Bengal, was assassinated by Bengali anarchists in Calcutta, on December 8th.
 Three Bengalis in European dress entered Writers Building in Dalhousie Square, Calcutta, the headquarters of the Bengal Government and Secretariat, and ran along the main corridor, firing into each of the offices they passed.
 Col. Simpson was sitting in his chair in the first office; six or seven shots were fired at him, one of which struck him over the heart, killing him instantly.
-The only other officer hit was John Wood Nelson, Legal Remembrancer, who was struck by a bullet, in the thigh, but was not dangerously wounded.
-The three assassins were chased into an office, where they turned their revolvers on themselves, and when the police entered they found one man dead, while the other two were seriously wounded."
+The only other officer hit was John Wood Nelson, Legal Remembrancer, who was struck by a bullet in the thigh, but was not dangerously wounded.
+The three assassins were chased into an office, where they turned their revolvers on themselves, and when the police entered, they found one man dead, while the other two were seriously wounded."

-A version in The Statesman, a popular English language newspaper the next day read further:
+A version in The Statesman, a popular English-language newspaper, the next day read further:

 Orderly of the D.P.I. was wounded in the leg.
 A passerby was dumbfounded to see in broad daylight, in the heart of the business quarters of Calcutta, an incident that had all the elements of a Chicago gunning affair.”